rip-space/CTL/README.md

 ### Variables

-#### Declaring Variables
+#### Making Variables

-To declare a variable, use the following syntax:
+To make a variable, use this:

 ```
 var variableName = value
 ```

-- `variableName` is the name of the variable.
+- `variableName` is what you call your variable.
-- `value` is the value assigned to the variable.
+- `value` is what you give to the variable.

 Example:
 ```